 You’re saying critics are responsible for the Theater Center’s Tony Award??

-Then I became a book critic and no one picked up the baton until Mark Lowry did five years ago.
+But then I became a book critic and no one picked up the baton to nominate the DTC until Mark Lowry did five years ago.
 He’s a founder and the editor-in-chief of the website, TheaterJones, and all credit to his persistence.
 Each year, Mark passed around his nominating pitch to the rest of the area critics so we could edit it.
 Naturally – ahem – I think I improved it.
 And then Mark submitted it and we voted for it, year after year.

 So why did the Theater Center win now?